-Additionally, you’re not only giving your audience the option to donate when they feel inspired, you’re providing a tool for your supporters to fundraise on your behalf, empowering your current donors and discovering potential new donors through your expanded reach.
+Additionally, you are not only giving your audience the option to donate when they feel inspired, but you are also providing a tool for your supporters and donors to fundraise on your behalf, empowering your current donors and discovering potential new donors through your expanded reach.

-What You Need to Know About Using the Tools
+What You Need to Know About Using the Facebook Fundraising Tools

-- Your non-profit must be registered in the United States.
+- Your non-profit organization must be registered in the United States.
 It must be a 501(c)3.
 The validation process is based on the Guidestar database.
-It’s highly recommended that you update your Guidestar page for your non-profit because it’s featured through Facebook Fundraisers that are set up by your donors and also included in the receipt email.
-You’ll need to follow the Facebook application to sign your non-profit up for the tools and get verified.
+It is highly recommended that you update your Guidestar page for your non-profit because it is featured through Facebook Fundraisers that are set up by your donors and also included in the receipt email.
+You need to follow the Facebook application to sign your non-profit up for the Facebook Fundraising Tools and get verified.

-- Your donors can create personal fundraisers and raise funds for your non-profit.
+- Your donors can create personal fundraisers and raise funds for your non-profit through the Facebook Fundraising Tools.
 They can ask their friends to donate through their dedicated personal fundraising page to support the cause.
-Birthdays, holidays and special events, like walk-a-thons, are excellent opportunities to take advantage of this feature.
+Birthdays, holidays and special events, such as walk-a-thons, are excellent opportunities to take advantage of this feature.

-- The Donation Experience is improved because the fundraisers are easy to find on Facebook.
-Whether your fundraiser is for a general or special campaign, or if it’s a personal fundraising page, you can find it on your non-profit’s page.
+- The donation experience is improved because fundraisers are easy to find on Facebook.
+Whether your fundraiser is for a general or special campaign, or if it is a personal fundraising page, you can find it on your non-profit organization’s page.

 - Donors can opt-in to your non-profit’s email list and receive updates from your organization.
-You’ll be able to thank your donors and send donation receipts, along with incorporating these donors’ email addresses into your mailing list, if they choose to subscribe.
-A contribution history is recorded and available under the donor’s settings in the Payment section.
+You will be able to thank your donors and send donation receipts, along with incorporating these donors’ email addresses into your mailing list, if they choose to subscribe.
+A contribution history is recorded and available under the donor’s settings in the Payment Section.

-- Every two weeks, the funds that are raised through Facebook’s Fundraising Tools can be wired into your non-profit’s bank account.
+- Every two weeks, the funds that are raised through Facebook’s Fundraising Tools are wired to your non-profit organization’s bank account.
 There is a 5% processing fee involved to cover security and operational needs.